keflavich/w51_singledish_h2co_maps/analysis_scripts/README.rst

  * integrated_h2co_properties.py

-   Compute various properties (optical depth integral, ratio) of the H2CO maps
+   Compute various properties (optical depth integral, ratio) of the H2CO maps.
+   Creates the mask that is later used in the pyspeckit_ fitting codes.

  * luminosity.py